The overall aim of the course is to enable you to confidently build all different types of applications using the MEAN stack.

-- By the end of section one you will be able to set up a web-server using Node.js and Express, to listen for requests and return responds.
+- By the end of section one, you will be able to set up a web-server using Node.js and Express, to listen for requests and return a response.

 - After section 3 you will be able to design and build robust REST APIs using Node.js, Express and MongoDB, following industry best practices.

 - By the end of section four, you will be able to build high-quality AngularJS single page applications (SPAs), following industry best practices.

 - When you have finished with section five you will able to add authentication to the MEAN stack, enabling users to log in and manage sessions.

 Along the way there are various activities, so you can be as hands-on as you like.
 You'll get the most out of the course if you follow along and code as you go, but if you want to speed through it the source code is supplied with each video (where relevant).

 - You will need a text editor (like Sublime Text) or IDE (like Webstorm)

 - You will need a computer on which you have the rights to install new software